singpath/example-app/docs/angular.md

 ## Controllers

-Controllers augment a scope with values and function (usually to as event handlers).
+Controllers augment a scope with values and function (usually as event handlers).
 They are mainly used as bridges between views and models.
 They can either receive the scope to manipulate it, or an instance of the controller can be assign to a scope property (`$ctrl` by default for component controllers).